josdejong/customerservice/README.md

 a web application build with [AngularJS](http://angularjs.org/) for the user interface and [CouchDB](http://couchdb.apache.org/) as database.
-The result is a flexible and powerful solution.

 The demo consists of a basic customer service application.
 One can create, edit, and delete customers.
 For each customer, one can create, edit and delete reports.